steveblue/architect/ARTICLE.md

 # ~14% reduction in bundle size

 Thats a ~14% smaller bundle for this simple app!
 At scale that 14% can make a real tangible difference.
 These estimates include optimizations with @angular-devkit/build-optimizer and are served with gzip compression.

+There are other advantages to using Closure Compiler instead of Webpack.
+Closure provides warnings about potentially dangerous vulnerabilities in our application.
+This helps keep our applications secure.
+Closure Compiler also optimizes JavaScript in interesting ways, transforming the actual code to make it run more performantly in the browser.

 ## Conclusion